Arvindprksh/arvindprksh.github.io/_posts/WebProgramming/2016-12-10-Let's_Start_Jekyll_With_Beautiful-jekyll.md

   Now I will organize my using Jekyll and everything I update in beatiful-Jekyll.

 - [ ] First, How to use big Image,
-- [ ] Second, How to use a Custom google Search engine.
+- [x] Second, How to use a Custom google Search engine.
+(2016.12.15)
 - [ ] Third, How to use Tags and categories.
 - [ ] Fourth, What is the DISQUS ?
 - [ ] Fifth, How can I do hightlither When I want to use codeblock in markdown.